lbinan/gcp_merlin/README.md

 ANALYSIS_HOME should be in /mnt/disks/sec to use the filestore instance.

 I have provided an example for the parameters directory in test_parameters.
+To use those parameters, clone this repo again in the VM using `git clone https://github.com/clearylab/gcp_merlin.git` and change the PARAMETERS_HOME in the .merlinenv file to point to the parameters.

 ### Configure parameters.
 #### Analysis parameters